Small Business Group Health Insurance

 - Not subject to ACA Enrollment Regulations

 - As a small business, you can switch carriers or start a new plan any month.
 This flexibility allows you to have many more options as well as make changes if need be.

 2019 & 2020 Changes

 Upon renewal in 2019 or when choosing a plan for the first time in 2020, all employers in the state of Arizona will need to offer their employees COBRA.

 COBRA allows individuals to maintain their group health insurance, and potentially vision and dental coverage after a job loss or other qualifying event.
 All of the premiums can be charged to individuals receiving COBRA continuation coverage.
 The employer pays nothing.
 COBRA requires that continuation coverage extends from the qualifying event date for a limited period of 18 or 36 months.
 The length of time depends on the type of qualifying event that gave rise to the COBRA rights.

 Providing insurance for yourself and your business has numerous advantages, but it’s also okay to wonder what the costs will be.

-Desert Mountain Insurance Services is a no fees brokerage, meaning we are able shop around to the leading carriers to find a company and plan that fits your business’s needs and provide management of your accounts, again for no fees.
+Desert Mountain Insurance Services is a no-fees brokerage, meaning we can shop around to the leading carriers to find a company and plan that fits your business’s needs and provide management of your accounts, again for no fees.
 We want to help you see what options are available while helping you make an informed choice that can benefit you for years to come.